enso-org/hiring/people/senior-scala-engineer.md

 ## Senior Scala Engineer
-[Luna](https://luna-lang.org) is looking for a senior Scala software engineer to take charge of the design, development, and evolution of the new SaaS offering for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
+[Luna](https://luna-lang.org) is looking for a senior scala engineer to take charge of the design, development, and evolution of the new SaaS offering for Luna, a project said by Singularity University to have the potential to change the lives of one-billion people.
 If you bring strong technical skills and have a passion for collaboration, this role could be for you.

-As a senior cloud software engineer, you'll be leading the effort to design and develop our new SaaS offering, providing a web-based version of Luna to our clients.
+As a senior scala engineer, you'll be leading the effort to design and develop our new SaaS offering, providing a web-based version of Luna to our clients.
 Your work will be integral to the next phase of Luna's development, as we expand our offering beyond the open-source project.
 You'll be able to work